sanand0/til/llms.md

   - [Hour One]().
 Also common in alternative lists.
 Good: Photoreal avatars, expression control.
 But: Missing advanced features like screen capture
   - [Others]().
 Niche or emerging tools.
 Good: Varies by platform.
 But: Less adoption, fewer reviews
 - 13 Aug 2025.
 Training companies are offering "Labs-as-a-service" as part of their AI training.
 Corporates ban LLMs, but need employees trained.
 Trainers offer a bundled package where they also offer access to LLMs are part of their course.
 Interesting business-model value-add.
-- 13 Aug 2025.
-I'm meta-AI-coding.
+- 13 Aug 2025. ⭐ I'm meta-AI-coding.
 I wrote a crude prompt in `prompts.md`, told Codex "prompts.md has a prompt under the "# Improve schema" section starting line 294.
 This is a prompt that will be passed to Claude Code to implement.
 Ask me questions as required and improve the prompt so that the results will be in line with my expectations, one-shot."
 After a few discussions, it generated [this remarkable prompt](https://github.com/sanand0/slidegen/blame/de953817266357b00d80d4fa3e17def02e0de292/prompts.md#L296-L502).
 This prompt was easy for me to review AND easy for Claude Code to understand because of the lack of inconsistencies.
 - 13 Aug 2025.
 A Forward Deployed Engineer (FDE) is a hybrid role, part software engineer, part product manager, and part consultant, focused on deeply integrating a company's technology with a specific client's needs.
 - 13 Aug 2025.
 Based on what I've seen of AI coding, new developers need to learn these skills. #ai-coding
-  - context engineering
+  - Context engineering
-  - documentation
+  - Documentation
-  - automated testing
+  - Automated testing
-  - standards
+  - Standards
-  - capabilities of platforms
+  - Capabilities of platforms
-  - modularity (and DRY vs WET)
+  - Modularity (and DRY vs WET)
-  - code composition
+  - Code composition
-  - code reviews
+  - Code reviews
 - 12 Aug 2025.
 Across clients, providers (e.g. Bedrock) and products (e.g. Cursor) I have observed capacity bottlenecks for Claude models which don't seem to affect OpenAI models as much.
 - 12 Aug 2025.
 Increasing the size of an image improves OCR accuracy for LLM models (or at least Claude 4 Sonnet).
 Anecdotally, resizing 2x did not work on a number of examples but 2.5x - 3x did.
 This increases the cost to 6.25x or 9x, however.
-- 11 Aug 2025.
-When patching / editing content using LLMs, the [diff-match-patch](https://github.com/google/diff-match-patch) approach seems the best option.
-It fuzzy matches the diff and _then_ patches it.
-[ChatGPT](https://chatgpt.com/share/689753f9-7b24-800c-b568-4ff8c7978486)
 - 11 Aug 2025.
 John Kotter's organizational change model is the accepted practice for top-down change, while ADKAR is for bottom up.
 It's surprising how obviously effective both are to someone who has effected both kinds of changes, but there is NO WAY I would have appreciated either during my MBA.
 [Wikipedia: Change management](https://en.wikipedia.org/wiki/Change_management)
 - 11 Aug 2025.
 The OpenAI Chat Completions API has a few interesting and (relatively) new options:
   - [`verbosity`](https://platform.openai.com/docs/api-reference/chat/create#chat_create-verbosity). `low`: concise response, `medium`: default, `high`: verbose